 The bill amends the Motor Carrier Safety Act of 1963 by updating the language regarding who is qualified to operate a commercial motor vehicle.
 It specifies that "an individual" must be qualified to operate such a vehicle, replacing the previous term "a person."
-Additionally, it clarifies that a motor carrier cannot require or permit an individual to operate a commercial motor vehicle unless that individual meets the necessary qualifications.
+Additionally, it clarifies that a motor carrier cannot allow an individual to operate a commercial motor vehicle unless that individual meets the necessary qualifications.

 Statutes affected: House Introduced Bill: 480.12